rajatrc1705/Bundesliga-Offensive-Stats/README.md

+# Scrapers ⚽
-# Bundesliga Offensive Stats ⚽
+## Bundesliga Offesive Stats
 This is a scraper of the players of top 7 teams of the Bundesliga for 2020-21 season.<br>
 Why top 7?<br>
 Because the top 7 teams from Bundesliga go to the European competitions.<br>
 I have uploaded this dataset on Kaggle [here](https://www.kaggle.com/rajatrc1705/bundesliga-top-7-teams-offensive-stats)
+## EPL Player Statistics
+This is a scraper of the players of all EPL teams for 2020-21 season. <br>

 ## Content ✒